xtimmy86x/ha-s7plc/docs/schedule-card.md

 `show_raw` defaults to `false` and displays the HA entity value labelled WORD or HHMM. `confirmation_timeout` defaults to 15 seconds and accepts 1–300 seconds.

-## Moving from the standalone BCD card

-The standalone `custom:bcd-schedule-card` and bundled `custom:s7plc-schedule-card` have different names and can coexist.

-To migrate an existing card, keep its configuration and change only `type` to `custom:s7plc-schedule-card`.
-The existing `rows`, names, entity IDs, `show_raw` and timeout remain supported.
-Remove the old `/local/bcd-schedule-card.js` resource only after no dashboard uses the standalone card anymore.

 ## Troubleshooting

 - If the card is not listed, confirm that the installed integration contains